Join us for Weekend of Hope in Tupelo, MS, as we share how God has moved in 2023! Learn More

 Steve Tybor is the founder of Eight Days of Hope.
-Having spent the past 19 years in Tupelo, MS, Steve and his wife of 36 years, Charmaine, and their five children, Stephen, Zachary, Hannah, Elise, and Emma now proudly reside in Buffalo, NY.
+Having spent 19 years in Tupelo, MS, Steve and his wife of 39 years, Charmaine, and their five children, Stephen, Zachary, Hannah, Elise, and Emma now proudly reside in Buffalo, NY.

-Steve spent over 30 years in the building material industry and recently served as a Vice President and Business Manager with ProVia.
-Ultimately, he left the business world on January 1st, 2017 to become the President & CEO for Eight Days of Hope and start a new chapter dedicated to serving God and those in need.
+Steve spent over 35 years in the building material industry and served as a Vice President and Business Manager with ProVia.
+Ultimately, he left the business world on January 1st, 2017, to become the President & CEO for Eight Days of Hope and start a new chapter dedicated to serving God and those in need.

-Wayne VanLandingham has been a Director of Eight Days of Hope from its inception in 2005, and he currently serves as Vice President & Treasurer.
+Wayne Vanlandingham has been a Director of Eight Days of Hope from its inception in 2005, and he currently serves as Vice President & Treasurer.
 He and his wife Margaret have attended every Eight Days of Hope rebuilding event to date.
 They met at The University of Mississippi while both were pursuing degrees in Accountancy.
-Their children, David and Elizabeth, have served on many Eight Days of Hope events and they look forward to the day when their grandsons, Daniel and Owen, can serve with them.
+Their children, David and Elizabeth, have served on many Eight Days of Hope events and they look forward to the day when their grandsons, Daniel, Owen, and Cooper can serve with them.

 Wayne retired in 2018 from a large regional bank headquartered in Tupelo, Mississippi, where he worked for 34 years.
 He is a Deacon and Sunday school teacher at Wallerville Baptist Church in New Albany, Mississippi.